How to Become a Commercial Pilot: What You Need to Know

 - Having excellent eyesight

 Under FAA Part 141 minimum flight time to earn your Commercial Rating is 190 hours.
 Under FAA Part 61, minimum time to earn your Commercial Rating is 250 hours.
-By training in a FAA Part 141 environment a student can save at least 60 hours of flight training to earn their commercial certificate.
+Students can save at least 60 hours from required flight training by training in an FAA Part 141 environment.

 Commercial Multi-Engine Checkride